 4. Apply for initial approval

-You’ll need to apply for initial approval to ensure that the Dubai DED has no objections to you starting a business so that you can get started in the next steps for your license.
+You’ll need to apply for initial approval to ensure that the Dubai DED has no objections to you starting a business so that you can get started in the next steps for your licence.
 You can apply for this online, in person or through a third party (like through a law firm).
 The documents you’ll need to provide will depend on your business nature, but generally are:

 - Business registration and licensing form